awsdocs/aws-java-developer-guide-v2/doc_source/client-configuration.rst

 You can set the maximum allowed number of open HTTP connections by using the :methodname:`maxConcurrency` method.
-The :methodname:`maxPendingConnectionAcquires` method allows you to set the maximum requests allowed to queue up once max concurrency is reached.
+The :methodname:`maxPendingConnectionAcquires` method enables you to set the maximum requests allowed to queue up once max concurrency is reached.

 * Default for maxConcurrency: 50